Stansfield Hall Church of England | Methodist Church Primary School

 In previous versions of the Code of Practice, this may have been referred to as the school’s ‘local offer’.

-SENDCO: Mr D. Britner SEN Governor(: Mrs L. Hall & Ms M. Gott
+SENDCO: Mr D. Britner Vulnerable Pupils Governors: Mrs L. Hall & Ms. M. Gott

 School Mission Statement

-Stansfield Hall Church of England / Free Church Primary School strives to meet the needs of all our children by providing a stimulating and challenging all round.
+Stansfield Hall Church of England / Methodist Church Primary School strives to meet the needs of all our children by providing a stimulating and challenging all round.

 All teachers are responsible for every child in their care, including those with special educational needs.